rogerkeays/fluent/README.md

 ## Build It Yourself

-*fluent* is built using a `bash` script:
+*fluent* is built using a POSIX shell script:

     git clone https://github.com/rogerkeays/fluent.git
     cd fluent
     ./build.sh

-If your operating system doesn't include `bash` it shouldn't be too hard to convert to whatever shell you are using.
+If your operating system doesn't include `sh` it shouldn't be too hard to convert to whatever shell you are using.
 I mean, we're talking about one java file and a text file here.

 ## IDE Support